Here is a transcription of the obituary for Alexander Gray, date and newspaper unknown. (His mother’s name was Judah Arena, not Irene.)

 Benjamin Franklin Gray – Benjamin was born on January 15, 1850.
 He was 14 when his parents died, and I don’t know where he spent the next 10 years.
 He married Mary Elizabeth Lowrie on September 24, 1874 in Buchanan County, Missouri.
 They had 7 children.
 He died on September 15, 1929 in Buchanan County, Missouri.
 His Find A Grave memorial is here.

 Sarah Elizabeth Gray – Sarah was born January 20, 1861 in Buchanan County, Missouri.
 She was 3 years old when her parents died, and was raised by her father’s brother Robert Wadsworth Holmes and his wife Sarah Ann Parrish Holmes, who was her mother’s sister.
 They farmed in Buchanan County, Missouri.
-She married George Robinson Hines in 1889, and they had 3 children, 2 of which died as infants.
+Sarah married Robert Carson on January 26, 1856 in Buchanan County, but he died of consumption on November 6, 1883.
+They had no children.
+Sarah married George Robinson Hines on March 27, 1889, and they had 3 children.
+Two died as infants.
 They farmed in Buchanan County, Missouri.
 She died on March 22, 1931 in Buchanan County, Missouri.
 Her Find A Grave memorial is here.

 Mary Jane Gray – According to family records, Mary was born in November of 1862 and died in April of 1863, in Buchanan County, Missouri.

 Alex & Rose are Todd’s great great grandparents, the parents of his great grandfather Franklin Edgar Gray.

 Alexander Gray was born on June 24, 1856 in Buchanan County, Missouri.
 His parents were Franklin William Gray & Judah Arena Parrish.
 I wrote about them here.
 He was the 4th of their 6 children.